-In 2017 my son was diagnosed with severe hydrocephalus.
+In 2017 our son was diagnosed with severe hydrocephalus.
 You know you’re in deep shit when your son went in for an MRI and the head of pediatric neurosurgery takes you to a small room to explain the situation: a large mass of fluid in the middle of your son’s head.
 And he’s barely 8 months old.
-He was taken to surgery the next morning to implant a small catheter and a drain into his brain.
+He was taken to surgery the next morning to implant a small catheter into his brain.

-Almost a year later and he’s progressing faster than expected, even after two additional brain surgeries.
+Almost two years later and he’s progressing faster than expected, even after two additional brain surgeries.
 He’s doing great with physical therapy and you’d never be able to tell what he’s been through by looking at him.
 He just can’t play football.
 And no boxing.
 Other than that he should grow up as any normal kid would.

-Until this happened, my wife and I had no idea what hydrocephalus was, nor now common it was.
-Nor how lethal it used to be in the US and still can be in remote parts of the world.
+Until this happened, my wife and I had no idea what hydrocephalus was, nor how common it was.
+We did not understand how lethal it used to be in the US and still can be in remote parts of the world.
 We have my son taken care of, but help me and many others end this so no other infant has to go through what my son has gone through.
 Donate to the Hydrocephalus Association where my wife and I will be walking to raise money for research.

 Hydrocephalus Association is a qualified 501(c)(3).

 I played Little League as a kid, usually catcher, sometimes first base.
 Something odd always happened when I played first, there would be times when I felt like there was “a right place to stand”.
 I just knew where to stand, it almost felt like there was in indentation in the ground, a trough.
 A little to far left or right and I was out of the trough.
 Every time I felt this, the ball came right to me.
 If I couldn’t find the groove then the ball was going somewhere else.